Shelby Foote

-Shelby Dade Foote Jr. (November 17, 1916 – June 27, 2005) was an American writer, historian and journalist.
+Shelby Dade Foote Jr. (November 17, 1916 – June 27, 2005) was an American writer and journalist.
 Although he primarily viewed himself as a novelist, he is now best known for his authorship of The Civil War: A Narrative, a three-volume history of the American Civil War.

 With geographic and cultural roots in the Mississippi Delta, Foote's life and writing paralleled the radical shift from the agrarian planter system of the Old South to the Civil Rights era of the New South.
 Foote was little known to the general public until his appearance in Ken Burns's PBS documentary The Civil War in 1990, where he introduced a generation of Americans to a war that he believed was "central to all our lives."

 Foote did all his writing by hand with a nib pen, later transcribing the result into a typewritten copy.
-While Foote's work was mostly well-received during his lifetime, it has been criticized by academics in the 21st century.
+While Foote's work was mostly well-received during his lifetime, it has been criticized by professional historians and academics in the 21st century.